Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 Okay.

-What is he about to do to some animals?
+What is he about to do?

 That's what I'm worried about.

-No, he's not doing anything to animals.
+No, he doesn't have anything to animals.

-But the president of New Line, a guy called Robert Shea,
+But the president of Newline, a guy called Robert Shea,

-what sort of made him think, this guy's a bit odd.
+he, in the documentary he's talking about what sort of made him think this guy's a bit odd.

-And it was when Richard came in for a meeting
+And it was when Richard came in for a meeting and Robert Shea's assistant said,

 can I get you a cup of coffee?